fayrghos/csgo-random-loadouts/README.md

 # Random Loadouts
 This script randomize a CS:GO loadout and gives it to each player every 15 seconds, including primaries, secondaries, knives, danger zone weapons and playermodels.

 Not compatible with CS2.
-Still usable in the `csgo_demo_viewer` branch.
+Still usable in the `csgo_legacy` branch.

 ## Usage
 The script is compatible with every Defusal/Hostage map.
 It's highly recommended to initialize maps via console in Casual gamemode since initializing it in War Games or Deathmatch may break some stuff.